-The Festival of Lights at the Cincinnati Zoo is one of my favorite annual holiday events in Cincinnati.
+The Festival of Lights at the Cincinnati Zoo and Botanical Garden is one of my favorite annual holiday events in Cincinnati.

-Each holiday season the Cincinnati Zoo is transformed into a beautiful winter wonderland filled with lights.
+Each holiday season the Cincinnati Zoo is transformed into a beautiful winter wonderland filled with 4 million lights!

 When is the PNC Festival of Lights at the Cincinnati Zoo?

-The zoo will be closed all day Thanksgiving, Christmas Eve and Christmas Day.
+The zoo will be closed all day on Thanksgiving, Christmas Eve, and Christmas Day.